rpmuller/ePubs/WesternPhilosophy.md

 in its service, at times on important diplomatic missions, until the restoration of the Medici in 1512; tLen, having always opposed them, he was arrested, but acquitted, and allowed to live in retirement in the country near Florence.
-He became an author for want
+He became an author for want of other occupation.

-525

-WESTERN PHILOSOPHICAL THOUGHT

-oi other occupation.
 His most famous work, The Prince^ was written in 1513, and dedicated to Lorenzo the Second, since he hoped (vainly, as it proved) to win the favor of the Medici, Its tone is perhaps partly due to this practical purpose; his longer